LarsBesselmann/WCA-EJA-GettingStarted/README.md

    <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes01.png)</kbd>

-2. Open the twisties to see the details of the issue as well as the guideline to fix it.
+2. Open the two twisties to see the details of the issue as well as the guideline how to fix it.

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes02.png)</kbd>